Liviuz4/Liviuz4/README.md

 - 👋 Hi, I’m @Liviuz4
 - 👀 I’m interested in Computer Science, engineering and space exploration.
 - 🌱 I’m currently learning Python.
-- 💞️ I’m looking to collaborate on whatever proyects takes me to work with diverse and interesting people.
+- 💞️ I’m looking to collaborate on whatever projects takes me to work with diverse and interesting people.
 - 📫 How to reach me... https://www.linkedin.com/in/agust%C3%ADn-livio-17b062205/